leylabmpi/resmico/README.md

 ### Creating feature tables for genomes (MAGs)

-Feature tables are fed to DeepMAsED-DL for misassembly classification.
+Feature tables are fed to DeepMAsED (DL) for misassembly classification.

 **Input:**